-During Session Management procedures, the SMF may store and update the UE behaviour trends specified in Table 4.15.4.3-1 and the UE communication trends specified in Table 4.15.4.3-2.
+During Session Management procedures, the SMF may store and update the UE session behaviour trends specified in Table 4.15.4.3-1 and the UE communication trends specified in Table 4.15.4.3-2.
 Each metrics is updated incrementally, e.g. using exponential moving average.
-This information is exposed to consumer NFs (e.g. NWDAF) that subscribe for the event ID "UE behaviour trends" and/or "UE communication trends", respectively, by invoking Nsmf_EventExposure_Subscribe.
+This information is exposed to consumer NFs (e.g. NWDAF) that subscribe for the event ID "UE session behaviour trends" and/or "UE communication trends", respectively, by invoking Nsmf_EventExposure_Subscribe.